Vera Cole, PhD, President

 Preserving Mother Nature

-Karen George has 25 plus years working as an Environmental Affairs Manager at a major Manufacturing Company close to her home town.
-Growing up and still living in Pennsylvania Dutch rural farmland country, Karen has always enjoyed playing in the dirt and the local streams.
-Helping in the garden as a child and enjoying the fresh home-canned preserves in the winter she continued that tradition at her own home and has been helping to educate the public, young and old, in gardening, the preservation of our pollinators to the understanding of rain gardens and native plants if she isn’t chasing her chickens out of her gardens.
+Karen George has 25 plus years working as an Environmental Affairs Manager where she specializes in environmental quality and sustainability, at a major Manufacturing Company close to her home town.
+Growing up and still living in PA Dutch rural farmland country, Karen has always enjoyed playing in the dirt and the local streams.
+Helping in the garden as a child and enjoying the fresh home canned preserves in the winter she continued that tradition at her own home and has been helping to educate the public, young and old, in gardening, the preservation of our pollinators to the understanding of rain gardens and native plants if she isn’t chasing her chickens out of her gardens.
 She also helps to educate the importance of preserving our soils and streams as a volunteer PA Master Gardener and Master Watershed Steward.
 Karen has been on the MAREA board for 10 years.

 Thomas Green, P.E.